limianwang/osmos-lite/docs/schemas.md

 Like with configurators, you can create your own validators to perform whatever checks you need in your code by creating a custom function that follow this signature:

-    var validator = function(document, field, value, callback);
+    var validator = function(document, field, value);

     validator.constructor = Osmos.Schema.Validator;

 The `document` parameter points to the current document, while `field` identifies the field that is being validated, and `value` its value.
-When the validation is complete, the validator should call `callback` with either an instance of `Osmos.Error` to indicate an error condition, which will cause the field's value not to be set and an error being bubbled up to the original caller.
+When the validation is complete, the validator should return either an instance of `Osmos.Error` to indicate an error condition, which will cause the field's value not to be set and an error being bubbled up to the original caller, or `null` (or `undefined`) to indicate success.
+Validators should not throw exceptions unless they are sure that they are reporting a developer error.

 For example, here's a way to validate the ISBN number associated with a field:

-    var isbnValidator = function isbnValidator(document, field, value, callback) {
+    var isbnValidator = function isbnValidator(document, field, value) {
-        // Validators are always executed in parallel.
-We delegate
-        // making sure that the value is a string to another validator,
-        // but we still need to make sure that the value has
-        // the required method and properties to allow us to perform
-        // our validation

-        if (!value.length || !value.substr) return callback();
+        if (!value.length || !value.substr) return;

         var index, sum;